13. What is the difference between understanding the truth and understanding doctrine?

 Relevant Words of God:

 Coming to a real understanding of the actual meaning of God’s word is no simple matter.
-Don’t just think, “I can interpret the literal meaning of all God’s words, and everyone says my interpretation is good and gives me a thumbs-up, so I understand God’s word.”
+Don’t just think that you can interpret the literal meaning of all God’s words, and everyone says your interpretation is good and gives you a thumbs-up, so it means you understand God’s word.
 That is not the same as understanding God’s word.
 If you have obtained some light from within God’s word and you have figured out the real meaning of God’s word, if you can say what the significance of God’s word is and what ultimate effect it brings, only when this is all clear is there some level of understanding of God’s word.
 So, understanding God’s word is not quite so simple.
 Just because you can give a beautiful explanation of the letter of God’s word does not mean you understand it.
 No matter how you interpret the letter of God’s word it is still the imagination and way of thinking of man and is useless.